insanity54/insane-openbazaar-api/README.md

     #OB_LIVE_TEST=1

 The OB_LIVE_TEST is what tells the mocha test to run against a live OpenBazaar server.
 I just comment or uncomment that line depending on what type of test I want to run.

+When Travic-CI runs the test, `TRAVIS` is set in the environment.
+Mocha sees this environment variable, and calls Drakov from within the test.